 In June of 2016, the leaders of North America joined together to set a goal, backed by regulations, of reducing methane emissions from the oil and gas sector by 40-45%.
 Canada has followed this commitment up with strong regulations to cut emissions finalized in 2018.
 Mexico will finalize shortly regulations that will be the strongest in the world, slashing methane emissions by 75%.
 Other countries are paying attention, and CATF’s work will assist countries that show the most promise, with developing and implementing new policies to control methane emissions.
 Ensuring that any oil and gas development that happens, adheres to the strictest environmental standards possible, is the goal of CATF’s international methane work.

 Seeing the potential for quicker action on climate mitigation, several South American governments are considering pressing ahead on methane regulation.
-CATF has focused work in Columbia, Argentina and Ecuador.
-In Columbia, we have successfully highlighted the impact of methane pollution and helped build the advocacy network and government capacity to spark a drive for a regulatory solution to methane pollution.
+CATF has focused work in Colombia, Argentina and Ecuador.
+In Colombia, we have successfully highlighted the impact of methane pollution and helped build the advocacy network and government capacity to spark a drive for a regulatory solution to methane pollution.
 In 2020 CATF provided Colombia’s government with technical advice on its draft methane regulations, which will be submitted for public consultation and finalized in 2021.

 In Argentina, our work with civil society, the government, and the national oil and gas company NOC has put methane mitigation at the heart of stakeholder discussions.
 A bill to regulate methane emissions was introduced in the Argentine Senate in 2020; since then, discussions have been taking place among stakeholders at national and international levels, including United Nations Environment Program (UNEP) and Inter-American Development Bank (IDB).